For Author Kevin Wilson, Writing Offers A Brief Reprieve From Tourette's

 On how he manages the tics

 I've lived in this body and with this brain for so long that sometimes I'm not so much worried about me — like I live with it.
 I know what it is.
 The hard thing is when I go out into the world, because obviously you can't just walk into a crowded space and say, "Hey, I might have this weird image of bursting into flames, and that's why I'm going to have this weird look on my face or some anxiety."
-So then it's that weirdness of just trying to hold it together as you navigate this public space, so that so that you don't look like you're in trouble.
+So then it's that weirdness of just trying to hold it together as you navigate this public space, so that you don't look like you're in trouble.
 So, for me, it's easiest — and I'm happiest — when I'm in a small, contained space and with people that I love and trust.
 That's why my family — those are the people that I spend most of my time with.
 Because they know me and I know them and I don't have to worry about explaining myself.
 So isolation is good for me up to a point.

 Sam Briger and Mooj Zadie produced and edited the audio of this interview.
 Bridget Bentz, Molly Seavy-Nesper and Deborah Franklin adapted it for the Web.